What We Are Learn On This Post

 What is Test Metrics?

 Metrics is a numeric measure of productivity that reports on the performance of software development.
-Metrics are usually collected in order to determine project health by measuring how well the project is meeting its goals and objectives.
-Put simply, metrics provide data about the status of a project.
+Metrics are usually collected to determine project health by measuring how well the project meets its goals and objectives.
+Put, metrics provide data about the status of a project.
 A metric can be anything from the number of bugs found to the number of features implemented.

 Why Test Metrics?
 Why Should You Care?

-Software testing metrics is a tool of measurement designed to help you make decisions when it comes to improving the efficiency and effectiveness of the software testing process.
-The information gathered from test metrics helps you understand how well your tests are performing.
+Software testing metrics are a tool of measurement designed to help you make decisions regarding improving the efficiency and effectiveness of the software testing process.
+The information gathered from test metrics helps you understand how well your tests perform.

 Testing metrics can be used for:

-- Identifying areas of concern and determine how to improve software testing
+- Identifying areas of concern and determining how to improve software testing

-- Report the status on your current test projects, products, and processes
+- Report the status of your current test projects, products, and processes.

 - Understanding where time is being spent during the testing process